Legal Status of Midwifery in Canada

 Note: There is an exemption from registration in regulation for aboriginal midwives, who were practicing within aboriginal communities prior to the legislation coming into force, and there are College bylaw provisions for developing an aboriginal category of registration, however, this is not yet in place.

 Midwifery is regulated in Alberta under the Health Disciplines Act RSA 2000, H-2 and the Midwifery Regulation, Alta.
 Reg.
 328/1994.
 Midwifery is in the process of coming under the Health Professions Act, R.S.A.2000, c.
 H-7.
 To view midwifery laws, go to Alberta Laws.
-Since the implementation of regulation in July 1998, all midwives must be registered with the Alberta Midwifery Health Disciplines Committee to be permitted to practice.
+Since the implementation of regulation in July 1998, all midwives must be registered with the College of Midwives of Alberta to be permitted to practice.

 Midwifery is regulated in Saskatchewan under the The Midwifery Act, Chapter M-14.1 and The Midwifery Regulations, The Midwifery Administration Bylaws, and The Midwifery Regulatory Bylaws.
 To view these laws, go to Saskatchewan Midwifery.
 Since the implementation of regulation in March 2008, all midwives must be registered with the Saskatchewan College of Midwives to be permitted to practice.